 Outdoor growing is much cheaper, mainly because the sun is doing the heavy lifting for you.
 Meaning no initial investment in lighting accessories or a higher energy bill.

-Outdoor growing is less reliable, less private, and more unsafe for your plants.
+However, outdoor growing is less reliable, less private, and brings more danger to your plants.

 If you’ve chosen your growing location then you have already chosen the type of lighting you’ll be using by default.
 But choosing specific lighting is a whole different ball game, especially with indoor growth ops.